BrandonXu6106/obsidianpublish/content/thoughts/game design.md

 In [virtual worlds](virtual%20worlds.md), we can make almost any resource positive sum.
 When a monster drops loot for one player, it can also drop loot for any other player that did damage.

-However, truly abundant worlds are not super fun to play in (constraints are what make [[games]] interesting).
+However, truly abundant worlds are not super fun to play in (constraints are what make [[games.md]] interesting).
 How can we design for infinite source and imbalanced economies?

 - Per players caps: cap number of harvestable positive sum resources per player
 - Per group caps: cap total number of harvestable items per group of players